DylanGBan/cse15l-lab-reports/LabReport3.md

 berlitz2/Bahamas-History.txt:19:News traveled slowly in those days.
 The Treaty of Versailles in 1783 formally restored the Bahamas to the British, but actual liberation came through a famous escapade that would never have happened in the age of the telegraph.
 Lieutenant-Colonel Andrew Deveaux, a loyalist from South Carolina, sailed from Florida with six ships, picked up men and fishing boats at Harbour Island and Eleuthera, and “invaded” Nassau.
 Though vastly outnumbered and outgunned, Deveaux employed elaborate ruses with his little boats to convince the Spanish defenders that his force was overpowering.
 The humiliating Spanish surrender is proudly recalled in Bahamian history, even though it was all unnecessary: the peace treaty had been signed the previous week.
 (etc.)
 ```
+- &uarr; The command above ```grep -r -n "sailed" berlitz2``` searched for "sailed" in the directory berlitz2, then returns back the line containing the word, line number, and relvant path.
+This is useful because we can now find which exact line contains the searched for word.
+This allows us to have more information on where the word is located.